 I couldn’t contain my excitement as I unwrapped it.
 The beautiful silver, shiny machine with lights that come on when you switch it on and a timer you can set to do the work for you and then stop all by itself; to say I am excited would be an understatement!

 I received it on Thursday last week.
-Since then it has been used to make numerous (I’ve actually really and truly lost count!) different bread doughs (it is sooooo easy now!), a batch of lemon cupcakes (no longer in existence – see above) and pancakes.
+Since then it has been used to make numerous (I’ve actually really and truly lost count!) different bread doughs like the focaccia below, a batch of lemon cupcakes (no longer in existence – see above) and pancakes.

 By beating the eggs until light and fluffy and then adding the other ingredients there is no need to add baking powder (which I am not a fan of) to the pancake batter.